Richardaeld/Eldridge_Music/TESTING.md

 + The tester will watch the **cart total** and be sure it updates as they add merchandise to their cart.
 + The tester will start the test with an empty cart.
 + The tester knows that with a purchase of more then $50 there is no delivery fee.
-+ The tester is watch the success toasts and checking for their accuracy.
++ The tester will watch the success toasts and check for their accuracy.

 #### Testing Step(s):
 1. Load the **Index View** of Eldridge Music.